 Please ensure you keep your personal and contact details up to date by using the Self Service - Check and Update your Personal Details area on e:vision.

 If you have any queries regarding your property, contact your Landlord or the local Council Tax department.

-If you have any queries regarding your confirmation letter or personal details, please contact the Student Records and SLC Advice Office.
+If you have any queries regarding your confirmation letter or personal details, please contact the Student Records office.